 This persona will help you align your sales and marketing efforts, create the appropriate messaging, and attract new customers.

 Listing how-tos is also important.
 How can a new employee get quickly onboarded to using your version of Party Center Software?
-Again, include any and all links, descriptions, or workarounds.
+Again, include any links, descriptions, or workarounds.
 Put yourself in a new employee’s shoes and be as descriptive as possible!

 And there you have it!
-The foundational elements of a FEC playbook.
+The foundational elements of an FEC playbook.
 Please leave a comment below to let us know what you thought of this post.
 Do you plan on or are you already working on your playbook?
 Let us know!

 Join us for our upcoming webinar on Thursday, January 28th at 2 P.M.
 EST. Together with our friends at Creative Works, we will discuss everything related to Creating a Better Experience for Your Target Demographic.
 You won't want to miss this live event!